tools-study/journal/drafts/draft_32.md

 OSK factors function as pioneer transcription factors capable of engaging closed chromatin (Soufi et al., 2012).
 However, megabase-scale domains marked by H3K9me3 — the hallmark of constitutive heterochromatin — are refractory to even pioneer factor binding, constituting the dominant impediment to complete reprogramming (Soufi et al., 2012; Chen et al., 2013).
 Critically, aging involves a genome-wide *redistribution* of H3K9me3: global levels decline (Pearson r = −0.35, P = 9.7 × 10⁻⁹ across 1,814 human ChIP-seq samples; de Lima Camillo et al., 2025), while specific gene-rich euchromatic regions acquire *de novo* H3K9me3 marks (Li et al., 2021).
 We hypothesize that these newly H3K9me3-marked regions at reprogramming-relevant loci constitute the ceiling that limits partial rejuvenation to approximately 30 years, and that their targeted removal via co-delivery of KDM4-family histone demethylases with OSK can extend rejuvenation depth to the 40-year range required for meaningful clinical translation.

-This paper identifies seven obstacles to achieving deep epigenetic rejuvenation (60→20 biological years) in vivo, ranked by difficulty and priority.
+This paper identifies seven obstacles to achieving deep epigenetic rejuvenation in vivo, ranked by difficulty and priority.
 For each obstacle, we present the evidence base, propose a mechanistic solution, and design a mouse experiment in aged (24-month) C57BL/6 dermal fibroblasts.
 Five novel mathematical frameworks provide quantitative scaffolding for experimental design and data interpretation.

 ---